sehwankimstat/Sublinear-DNN/Readme.md

 -

 - `Narrow_DNN_CelebA_mlp.ipynb`: Trains a fully connected neural network on a balanced binary CelebA attribute classification task.
-The notebook constructs a custom CelebA dataset, selects a balanced subset based on a chosen attribute such as `Eyeglasses`, trains an MLP classifier, and visualizes the dominant first-layer feature direction through the top eigenvector of \(W^\top W\).
+The notebook constructs a custom CelebA dataset, selects a balanced subset based on a chosen attribute such as `Eyeglasses`, trains an MLP classifier, and visualizes the dominant first-layer feature direction through the top eigenvector of $W^\top W$.

 ## Results